Guidelines for Administering Summer Hours

 Please note: Employees who work less than 12 months and who are not scheduled to work during the Winter Break period and employees who are on an unpaid leave are not eligible for pay for Winter Break.

 Employees who are not eligible for holiday pay are not eligible for pay for the Winter Break.
 Sufficient time has been provided to departments to assess workloads and evaluate staffing needs during the Winter Break.
 To assist you in managing your staff and to ensure consistent treatment of employees who will be required to work during the Winter Break closing, we are providing a few guidelines to help in you in administering this paid time off.

 Compensatory time for employees who work during the break

-This winter break was approved with the understanding that departments would manage their operations to minimize additional payroll expenses and to afford employees additional time off.
-Toward that end, we strongly encourage managers of departments that must remain operational during the break, to compensate staff with compensatory time in lieu of paying additional wages.
-The compensatory time accrued during the break does not create a legal obligation to pay staff within the same pay period; consequently, the time worked can be “banked”.
+Departments should manage their operations to minimize additional payroll expenses and to afford employees additional time off.
+Toward that end, managers of departments that must remain operational during the break should compensate staff with compensatory time in lieu of paying additional wages.
+The compensatory time accrued during the break does not create a legal obligation to pay staff within the same pay period; consequently, the time worked can be "banked".

 Managing Vacation Time

 Supervisors are reminded to consider operational requirements when presented with vacation requests for the months of December and January.
 Some departments may wish to restrict vacations near the Winter Break due to workload requirements; others may actually encourage employees to use vacation time during the period between semesters.
 Department heads should pay attention to this issue and use their discretion.